 Foils must adhere to the one-design boat homologation and E1 drive train homologation.
-Modifications to foils are prohibited, with the exception of light sanding and repair on the surface, according to the foil sanding and repair procedure provided in the Race Instructions.
+Modifications to foils are prohibited, with the exception of light sanding and repair on the surface as detailed below.
 All modifications and repairs are subject to inspection by the Technical Officer as part of checks conducted pursuant to rule 3.13.01.